We ate half of our watermelon this morning. Although it wasn’t the sweetest watermelon, I sure loved eating it.

 I loved the views of the various rock formations along the way.

 We drove to the ancient ruins of Yeha Temple.
-It is a well-preserved stone temple that stands 12m high and has up to 52 layers of masonry, which date back to about seven or eight hundred years before the birth of Christ.
-The temple is believed to be the oldest standing building in the country.
-Legend says it was form the 10th century BC, but archeologists say it carbon dates back to the 7th century.
+It is a well-preserved stone temple that stands 12m high and has up to 52 layers of masonry which have been dated back to about seven or eight hundred years before the birth of Christ.
+The temple is believed to be the oldest standing structure in Ethiopia.
+Legend says it was from the 10th century BC and that information is apparently is supported by local inscriptions.
+Other archeologists say it carbon dates back to the 7th century BC.
+The ruins of the temple consist of a single rectangular roofless chamber which stands around twelve meters in height.

-It was considered to be the God of moon and son temple.
+It was considered to be the God of Moon and Sun temple.

-There were 3 areas at the back of the temple.
+Yeha temple was dedicated to be used as a church perhaps as early as the 6th century.
+There were 3 separate areas in the back of the temple.
 We were told that the one on the right was for purification.

 The middle one was for sacrificing the Walla Ibex,